(keep reading to learn what happened)

 The bar also hosted a watch party for the Crowne Bar Rescue episode.

-However, reviews for The Crowne Irish Pub seem a bit mixed so far.
+However, reviews for The Crowne Irish Pub Brandon, FL seemed a bit mixed, which might explain why it closed.

-The bar has just a 3.6 star rating on Google Reviews and a 3.5 star.
+The bar had just a 3.6 star rating on Google Reviews and a 3.5 star.

-The Yelp page still includes reviews from when it was The Forge Irish Pub, but the Google Reviews are all for the new branding.
+The Yelp page still included reviews from when it was The Forge Irish Pub, but the Google Reviews were all for the new branding.

 The Crowne Irish Pub Reviews After Bar Rescue